MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 5. Select **Open connector page** on the connector information blade.

-**Note:** The instructions for Install agent on a Windows Virtual Machine and Install agent on a non-Azure Windows Machine may be reversed.
-The links take you to the proper location even with the reversed text.

-6. Select the **Install agent on a Windows Virtual Machine** option.
+6. Select the **Install agent on Azure Windows Virtual Machine** option.

 7. Select **Download & install agent for Azure Windows Virtual machines**.

-8. Select the **AZWIN01** virtual machine in the list that you just created in the previous step, then select **Connect**.
+8. Select the **AZWIN01** virtual machine in the list that you just created in the previous task, then select **Connect**.
 Wait until the connecting message disappears.

 9. Select **Virtual machines** in the navigation list.
 You should now see the machine is connected.